AminZibayi/react-extensible/README.md

 A react component; It has no props.
 All the `Extension`s have to be descendants of a Provider component; Having only one Provider in your app is highly recommended.

-**Note:** that you only can register extensions after the Provider is rendered.

 ### Actions